 Merely by recognizing there is a better way to live, we are paying homage to virtue.
 And in most cases, our conscience will eventually turn us around, restoring our integrity.
 The same is true for our social conscience.
-The recent recognition of the contributions of African-Americans at the Academy Awards Ceremony was a long time in coming.
-For on September 24, 1774 Abigail wrote about slavery in a letter to her husband, John Adams, “It always appeared a most iniquitous scheme to me — to fight ourselves for what we are daily robbing and plundering from those who have as good a right to freedom as we have.”
-This is an example how the recognition of and resistance to hypocrisy can lead to social change, even if it did take 228 years from the time Abigail wrote the letter.
+On September 24, 1774, Abigail wrote about slavery in a letter to her husband, John Adams, “It always appeared a most iniquitous scheme to me — to fight ourselves for what we are daily robbing and plundering from those who have as good a right to freedom as we have.”
+This is an example how the recognition of and resistance to hypocrisy can lead to social change, even if it did take 246 years from the time Abigail wrote the letter.

 1. Let’s learn to recognize hypocrisy in others, not to condemn them, but to learn from their mistakes how we, too, may be guilty.
 Don’t scorn hypocrites.
 For how can we know what fears, weaknesses, and troubles lurk in their hearts?
 Our job is to judge ourselves, not others.
 Don’t sow contempt and disharmony by speaking ill of others.
-After all, “Hating people is like burning down your own house to get rid of a rat."
-(Harry Emerson Fosdick, 1878 ~ 1969)
+After all, “Hating people is like burning down your own house to get rid of a rat.” (—Harry Emerson Fosdick)

 2. Once you discover your own hypocrisy, congratulate yourself, for that means you admire the virtue you pretend to have.
 The trouble is, you believe you cannot practice it.
 It’s time to correct your misperception, for you are capable of far more than you realize.
 Just as a physical weakling can develop muscles and strength by lifting weights, all of us can develop greater moral and spiritual strength by practicing the traits we admire in others.
 All we have to do is stop pretending to be what we are not and start acting in the manner we pretend to be.
 Don’t worry about being perfect; just try to be better.